;

 Is this gap between my crown and gum normal?

-Have you ever wondered how a well-fitting crown should sit above your natural tooth?
+Do you know how a properly fitting crown should sit on your natural tooth?

 What does a "bad" gap between crown and gum look like?